Amantini1997/FromUbuntu/AIP/Lecture1.md

 ## Double Heuristic

 Having 2 heuristic functions might be very good:
-- When you have a plateau with one, the other one might come in help out;
+- When you have a plateau with one, the other one might come in and rescue you;
-- Alterning 2 heuristics (even $h()$ = random picking) helps improving the overall heuristic, and, hence, solving the plan.
+- Alternating 2 heuristics (even $h()$ = random picking) helps improving the overall heuristic, and, hence, solving the plan.

 **EHC** & **FF** are know as **Local Search algorithms**:
 <img src="./img/Local_Search.png">

 >**HEURISTICS ARE USED AT POINT 3**
->Basically we are applying a <b>gradient descent</b>##
+>Basically we are applying a <b>gradient descent</b>

 ##  Problems With RPG